Where Do People Tell Stories Online? Story Detection Across Online Communities: Limitations

 \section{Limitations}

 The Webis-TLDR-17 dataset provided coherent texts across a range of topics, communities, rhetorical goals, and time periods --- important qualities for our study --- but it also comes with limitations.
 It only includes texts that include a ``TL;DR'' summary statement, and it only includes data through 2016.
 Running our story detection system over a larger dataset would allow us to (a) study chronological patterns in storytelling and (b) study more fine-grained conversational dynamics, given the full post and comment threads contextualizing each target text.
+However, our initial experiments shown in Figure \ref{figure:barplot-sd-subreddits} in the Appendix, which were sampled from the full set of posts in those subreddits, indicates that our rankings are reliable beyond the Webis-TLDR-17 dataset.

 In addition, our dataset and analysis are restricted to English-language texts on Reddit.
 An analysis of cultural patterns in storytelling would be important follow-up work to our study and would require an expansion across different languages.
 Likewise, analyses of and comparisons across other online forums and social media platforms could help designers in understanding user behavior.